chaolinhan/MSc_Project/Meeting/meeting3.md

 ​																												Figure 5

 -   New experiment added here: multivariate normal with grid search, provided py `pyabc`.
 It performs a grid search on the `scaling` argument of multivariate normal at each generation.
-In this case the `scaling` argument is changing among generations.
+In this case the `scaling` argument is changing among generations
 -   Similar result to the fixed threshold schedule.
 Multivariate normal with grid search does not give much improvement

 ### Trade-offs